Tuesday, August 27, 2024

 KAMMERLING: But everyone knows about her – it’s been in the newspapers – every time they break a door down they find her!

 Jack Oakie as George and Aline MacMahon as May in a 1932 Paramount film adaptation.
-It includes a pre-credit message from producer Carl Laemmle Jr. assuring audiences filmmakers like himself could laugh at themselves.
+It includes a pre-credit message from producer Carl Laemmle Jr. assuring audiences that filmmakers like himself could laugh at themselves.
 The film holds up today as a slice of early sound comedy, and can be viewed for free as of this posting on YouTube.

 Image from https://www.abebooks.com/photographs/Once-Lifetime-8x10-Movie-Zasu-Pitts/31290407511/bd